 While it might look similar to Discounting, Arviem’s working capital financing solutions are more than Discounting; we use a process where the client’s assets are used as collateral, through the use of clean title transfer to release cash.
 Typically, this decision is reached by the client when it needs to have more working capital for expansion purposes, filling the gap in funding.
 The company, therefore, opts to sell its inventory (the Asset), typically in a warehouse or in transit and receive cash instead.

 Unlike in the case of traditional financing structures, both small and large-sized companies can qualify for Arviem’s working capital financing solutions.
 Arviem enables wholesalers, retailers, distributors, traders, and even service providers to get access to financing.
 With the newly developed working capital financing services, Arviem addresses the needs of even those companies who might have difficulties obtaining traditional working capital financing through banks and financial institutions.
-This is possible as the basis for Arviem’s working capital financing structures is the Asset, unlike in the case of traditional financing structures when the lenders evaluate a company for eligibility based on stable balances sheets.
+This is possible as the basis for Arviem’s working capital financing structures is the Asset, unlike in the case of traditional financing structures when the lenders evaluate a company for eligibility based on stable balance sheets.

 Arviem’s Working Capital Financing services have many benefits: